 Terms: Macro- Or Micro-Bending?

 Two of the more confusing terms used in fiber optics are macrobending and microbending.
 Most of the technical definitions we have read in researching this topic don't make a clear distinction between the two.
-The best explanation I found was this Corning paper by John Jay where we found this graph:
+The best explanation I found was in a Corning paper by John Jay where we found this graph:

 Corning makes the distinction here at about 2mm bend radius, but it's more subtle than that.